Genesis G70 (2021-2024) Review

 So far, it sounds like the Genesis G70 is lacking a real USP that's going to tempt buyers away from more popular models in the class.
 But that comes in the way that the G70 is sold.

 As soon as you express an interest in a Genesis model, you'll be assigned a personal assistant.
-They'll personally deliver a car to you for a test drive, while you won't have to step foot inside a conventional dealership to place an order.
+They'll personally deliver a car to you for a test drive, while you won't have to set foot inside a conventional dealership to place an order.
 Prices are fixed, while there's unlikely to be an excess of nearly-new models hitting the used market.
 That's a good thing if the idea of hunting down a good deal makes you nervous, but there won't be bargains for the taking.

 Once you've got your Genesis G70, your personal assistant is just a phone call away to answer any questions.
 When it's time to have your car serviced, they'll collect it.
 All Genesis models sold in the UK will come with a five-year Care Plan, which includes a warranty, servicing, roadside assistance, courtesy cars and over-the-air software updates.